+Squash the berries with a potato masher and strain the liquid out into a measuring jug with a fine sieve.
 Measure out your strained liquid, for every 500ml of juice add 250g of sugar.
 Add a stick of cinnamon, a few cloves, a five spice and a few slices of lemon.
-Simmer for half an hour, stirring regularly.
+Simmer for half an hour uncovered, stirring regularly.
 Poor into sterilised bottles.
 To use take a teaspoon as is or poor into a hot drink…yum!

 You can also make a honey based syrup by taking your measured decoction, and mixing it with equal parts honey and stirring well.
 This mixture can then be placed in sterile jars and stored in the fridge.
 Once opened, use within 2 months.

 For a sugar-free rob